What is Kanban?

-It requires that any workflow must be outlined in such a way that can be easily visualized.
-By adhering to this, it becomes easy to identify the blockers, bottlenecks, finished work, current work progress, upcoming work, and many more things.
+It requires that any workflow must be outlined in such a way that it can be easily visualized.
+It becomes easy to identify the blockers, bottlenecks, finished work, current work progress, upcoming work, and many more things by adhering to this.

 One of the main aspects of this is to keep moving the work efficiently from beginning till the closure with as little lag and waste as possible.
-There is “work in progress” column in Kanban workflow board where the team mutually defines the limit of the work.
-The work is pulled from the previous column to the current column i.e. “Work in progress” only if the total count of the work under the current column is less than its defined limit.
+There is a “work in progress” column in the Kanban workflow board where the team mutually defines the limit of the work.
+Then, the work is pulled from the previous column to the current column, i.e. “Work in progress”, only if the total count of the work under the current column is less than its defined limit.
 This helps in reducing any lags between upcoming works and ongoing work.

-As we know, we have different phases as a part of the Software Development Life cycle such as requirement gatherings, analysis, testing, development, review, maintenance, etc. It becomes extremely important to look at the flow of the work that is undertaken.
+As we know, we have different phases as a part of the Software Development Life cycle, such as requirement gatherings, analysis, testing, development, review, maintenance, etc. Therefore, it becomes extremely important to look at the flow of the work that is undertaken.
 The above principles allow us to focus on the flow of the work.
 This flow enables the team to visualize any bottlenecks to address.

 When a Kanban approach is successfully implemented to a project, it keeps on looking for the scope of improvements to the delivered project.
 If it finds any, it modifies the product by including the improvement and then delivers it again.
 This could be a never-ending process which makes Kanban one of the best Agile approaches.

 A Kanban board could be a physical board or a display board that you can visualize through a computer screen.
 Kanban Board is a solution that helps you to organize the work list with the help of its Kanban Principles.
-A Kanban Board is having different columns such as to Do list, In Progress list, completed list, etc. which are fully governed by Kanban Principles which have seen above.
-All the columns have the names of the tasks that are colored with different marks and each color has the meaning
+A Kanban Board is having different columns such as to Do list, In Progress list, completed list, etc., which are fully governed by Kanban Principles, which have seen above.
+All the columns have the names of the tasks that are colored with different marks, and each color has a meaning.